forestgrape/coronavirus/2_biological/coronavirus_evolution.md

 * The above definition is analog to the definition of species for animals with sexual recombination, where a species denotes a set of lineages with can recombine.
 * The above definition means the viruses draw from the same gene pool.

+> Traditionally virus species are defined on antibody binding [to confirm and cite].

 ##### Virus Variant
 >> A virus variant is a collection of virus lineages which are closely related but differ in their behavior.